 How to apply:

-Only those interested candidates who meet the profile stated above should submit their applications accompanied by a detailed CV to the following link https://app.smartsheet.com/b/form/d462ff32c7654a9589d2ef9e3d9f92cf
+Only those interested candidates who meet the profile stated should submit their applications accompanied by a detailed CV, copies of both academic and professional certificates and testimonials, names and addresses of three reputable referees, contact details (e-mail, telephone) to the following address: https://app.smartsheet.com/b/form/b4ff1f3a648f4684b57848e3d6042cd3

 Source: NGO Job